imercadouchicago/ESG_Score_API/README.md

 The folder 'esg_frontend' contains the React frontend for the web application and its own Dockerfile.

-The docker-compose.yml file within the root of the repository contains the instructions to run the web application.

 ## Technology Stack
 - Python
 - Makefile